Transportation H-1B Sponsorship Jobs in Idaho

 Which transportation companies sponsor H-1B visas in Idaho?

-Idaho's H-1B transportation sponsors have included food and agricultural logistics companies like Lamb Weston and Amalgamated Sugar, which operate large distribution networks, as well as freight and supply chain firms based in the Boise and Twin Falls areas.
+Idaho's H-1B visa transportation sponsors have included food and agricultural logistics companies like Lamb Weston and Amalgamated Sugar, which operate large distribution networks, as well as freight and supply chain firms based in the Boise and Twin Falls areas.
 Larger national carriers and third-party logistics providers with Idaho operations have also filed H-1B petitions for specialized engineering, operations, and planning roles.

 Which cities in Idaho have the most transportation H-1B sponsorship jobs?